 Tuition, course materials, room and board for all ROTC Students.

-Students accepted to the program are responsible for the following refundable security deposit: $300 program security deposit (to hold your spot once accepted) - Refund at the end of the program.
+Students accepted to the program are responsible for the following refundable security deposit: $300 program security deposit (to hold your spot once accepted).
+You will receive a refund at the end of the program.

 How to Apply

-SDSU LARC summer intensive course offerings cover the equivalent of 4 semesters of coursework, or 20 units covered from June through mid-August consecutively.
+SDSU LARC summer intensive course offerings cover the equivalent of 4 semesters of coursework, or 20 units covered from late-May through mid-August consecutively.